 The WG leadership team should use good faith efforts to arrive at an agreed approach for handling the matter.
 If they are unable to do so among themselves, the GNSO Council liaison should step in and, in consultation with the GNSO Council leadership and the Complaint Committee, issue a determination.

-The parties involved in the dispute, the WG, and the GNSO Council will be informed about the WG leadership’s determination.
+The parties involved in the disagreement, the WG, and the GNSO Council will be informed about the WG leadership’s determination.

-5.2.5 Challenge of the WG Leadership Determination (escalate the complaint to the GNSO Council leadership if the dispute cannot be resolved at the WG leadership level)
+5.2.5 Challenge of the WG Leadership Determination (escalate the complaint to the GNSO Council leadership if the disagreement cannot be resolved at the WG leadership level)

-If the WG leadership’s determination does not resolve the dispute, any of the parties involved in the dispute may bring it to the attention of the GNSO Council leadership to challenge the WG leadership’s determination.
+If the WG leadership’s determination does not resolve the disagreement, any of the parties involved in the disagreement may bring it to the attention of the GNSO Council leadership to challenge the WG leadership’s determination.

 The challenge must be submitted directly to the GNSO Chair, with the GNSO Council leadership in copy.